-We are often asked what the difference between a key performance indicator (KPI) and quality indicator is.
-While there is overlap between the two, a KPI is a quantifiable measure that evaluates the success of your company to achieving its business goals.
-A Quality indicator on the other hand, are metrics that show how well your products or services meet customer and industry expectations.
+We are often asked what the difference between a key performance indicator (KPI) and a quality indicator is.
+While there is overlap between the two, a KPI is a quantifiable measure that evaluates the success of your company in achieving its business goals.
+A quality indicator, on the other hand, is a metric that shows how well your products or services meet customer and industry expectations.

 When defining your KPIs and quality metrics, you want to keep in mind:

-2. You have a blend of lead and lag indicators, for example adherence to budget is a lag indicator, customer satisfaction is a lead indicator.
+- You have a blend of lead and lag indicators, for example, adherence to budget is a lag indicator, and customer satisfaction is a lead indicator.

-1. Quantitative or numeric indicators – indicators that can be measured and analysed as discrete numbers, such as ratios, percentages, or whole numbers.
-These are generally appropriate for financials, digital marketing, delivery of products.
+- Quantitative or numeric indicators – indicators that can be measured and analysed as discrete numbers, such as ratios, percentages, or whole numbers.
+These are generally appropriate for financials, digital marketing, and delivery of products.

-2. Qualitative indicators – these indicators relate to opinions and non-discrete data and are used to understand trends and themes within your business.
-They are generally helpful in understanding the long-term success of the business, and are generally appropriate for customer experience, staff satisfaction, effectiveness of processes and procedures.
+- Qualitative indicators – these indicators relate to opinions and non-discrete data and are used to understand trends and themes within your business.
+They are generally helpful in understanding the long-term success of the business and are generally appropriate for customer experience, staff satisfaction, and the effectiveness of processes and procedures.

-3. Lag indicators – indicators that inform the past performance.
-This informs how effective your planning processes are and can provide insights in whether your planning has been too ambitious or too risk averse.
+- Lag indicators – indicators that inform past performance.
+This informs how effective your planning processes are and can provide insights into whether your planning has been too ambitious or too risk averse.
 These have a lot of cross over with quantitative indicators, for example in finance.

-4. Lead indicators – indicators that inform future performance.
-This informs how you may perform in the future, for example if you conduct a staff engagement survey and there is high engagement, it is likely you will retain your staff, which will assist in implementing and reaching your business goals.
+- Lead indicators – indicators that inform future performance.
+This informs how you may perform in the future, for example, if you conduct a staff engagement survey and there is high engagement, it is likely you will retain your staff, which will assist in implementing and reaching your business goals.